birjj/blog/2024-04-18-notes-on-vue/index.md

 Personally, I love this approach.
 It's the [same approach taken by Astro](https://docs.astro.build/en/guides/styling/#scoped-styles), a framework I consider to be a near-ideal midpoint between Vue and React syntax-wise, and it not only simplifies the mental model for styling compared to CSS modules or CSS-in-JS, but is also relatively side-effect free and easy to debug.

+### Native reactive state

+TODO

+### A well-designed ecosystem

+Vue is particularly unique in how clean and well-designed its central ecosystem seems.
+Vue itself comes batteries-included for many tasks (scoped styles, state management, multi-language support, ...), and does so in a way that seems easy and well-integrated.

+This also affects the ecosystem around Vue: everything from the `vue` CLI, to the [primary state management library](https://pinia.vuejs.org/), to the [primary full-site framework](https://nuxt.com/) - they're all built with a high degree of developer experience design, documentation and clarity.

+As a side note, a related point about the Vue community is how ubiquitous the framework-agnostic ideal is in the community.
+While the React community primarily focuses on building good React experiences, the Vue community has a lot of ties to cross-JavaScript projects.
+To name a few: [Daniel Roe](https://github.com/danielroe) (lead of the Nuxt core team at the time of writing) also contributes to [unjs/magix-regexp](https://github.com/unjs/magic-regexp), [unjs/nitro](https://github.com/unjs/nitro) and [unjs/fontaine](https://github.com/unjs/fontaine).
+[Anthony Fu](https://github.com/antfu) (another big contributor to Nuxt) spearheaded [unocss](https://github.com/unocss/unocss) and [shikiji](https://github.com/antfu/shikiji).
+[Evan You](https://github.com/yyx990803), the creator of Vue itself, also created [Vite](https://vitejs.dev/), which has now become the defacto build tool for almost all modern frontend projects.

 ## The weird: Vue DSLs

+While [React is "just JavaScript"](https://daverupert.com/2018/06/the-react-is-just-javascript-myth/), Vue is definitely not.
+Vue's ecosystem encapsulates a lot of things, choosing to use a compiler to translate a custom-made language into the HTML, CSS and JS needed to render them in a browser.
+This comes with a lot of positives (as mentioned above), but also a few weird things that you'll have to learn that are just The Vue Way™.
+These include:

 ### Statements that aren't statements